epn-vespa/tutorials/atmospheres/Atmospheric-profiles/atmospheric_profiles.md

 ## Introduction

-Looking for atmospheric profiles with the [VESPA portal](http://vespa.obspm.fr)

-and plot them with TopCat
+Looking for atmospheric profiles with the [VESPA portal](http://vespa.obspm.fr)and plot them with TopCat

 ## Authors

-Stéphane Erard, Baptiste Cecconi, Pierre Le Sidaner Edited by Gangloff Michel on 2018 December 11, from original tutorial on the VESPA web site
+Stéphane Erard, Baptiste Cecconi, Pierre Le Sidaner

+Edited by Gangloff Michel on 2018 December 11, from original tutorial on the VESPA web site

 ## Change Log